adamkurth/reborn_dev/doc/source/installation.rst

     cd test
     pytest

-With some luck, you will get a nice clean output from pytest:
+With some luck, you will get a nice clean output from pytest that looks like the following:

 .. code-block:: bash